 Frequently Asked Questions

-Is it safe to travel by train from Berlin to London right now?
+Is it safe to travel by train from Berlin to London during the COVID-19 pandemic?

 How long is the train journey from Berlin to London?

 The distance between Berlin and London is approximately 579 miles, or 932 kilometers.
 The average train journey between these two cities takes 12 hours and 49 minutes, although the absolute fastest you could get there is 9 hours and 43 minutes.

 Looking for ways to pass the time?
 Most trains are equipped with Wi-Fi, which means you can stream music, browse social media or get some work done during your ride.
 That said, in case your train has a spotty signal, or is among the few without Wi-Fi, we also recommend downloading TV shows and movies to your mobile device in advance of your trip.
 That way the ride will fly by whatever the Wi-Fi situation.